 The problem with reusing the freezer paper stencil is that when you iron over the paint, which is on the edges, it may stick on your iron.

 After 24 hours, you can iron the design from the back so that the paint is fully heat set and will not be damaged when washing/dry cleaning.

 If you have no one of the above materials ( garbage bag, paper or plastic files) to make a stencil use the fusible interfacing to make the stencils .
 Here is the tutorial

-Tips for efficient stencilling
+Tips for efficient stenciling

-When using stencil you have to make sure that you are using paint without too much water.
-You donot want paint to seep through the outlines of the stencil.
+☝ When using a stencil, you must make sure that you are using paint without too much water.
+You do not want the paint to seep through the outlines of the stencil.
 The best way is to use a slightly dampened sponge dipped lightly in paint.

-What paint to use with stencils – there are beautiful stencil sprays available which can be used easily.
-You can use regular acrylic paint along with fabric medium or a fabric paint with fabric medium added to it to paint the stencils.
+There are beautiful stencil sprays available which can be used easily.
+You can use regular acrylic paint along with fabric medium or fabric paint with fabric medium added to it to paint the stencils.

 Wait till the whole design is fully dry before you lift the stencil from the fabric.
-If you are in a hurry use the hair dryer.
-Instant drying
+If you are in a hurry, use the hair dryer.
+Instant drying.

-The best thing about making your own stencil is that you can make any design into a stencil – let your imagination run free
+The best thing about making your own stencil is that you can make any design into a stencil – let your imagination run free.